Birth Care Pricing

 Blue Cross Blue Shield (BCBS) is the insurance company that is most supportive of out-of-hospital births in Utah.
 I always give first birth spot preference to established clients and then to women with BCBS insurance.

 Many insurances will cover a portion of maternity care if the care is provided by a Certified Nurse-Midwife.
 I am a preferred provider with BCBS, Cigna and Health Utah.
 Cigna has recently been covering more of the costs of the birth.

 Insurances that I am not a provider with will only pay if you have out-of-network benefits.
 PEHP often covers maternity care under this category.

-DMBA, Cigna, and IHC (Select Health, etc) WILL NOT cover the birth segment of your bill, which is the largest charge for maternity care, no matter what plan you have.
+DMBA and IHC (Select Health, etc) WILL NOT cover the birth segment of your bill, which is the largest charge for maternity care, no matter what plan you have.

 It is always a mystery what UHC might pay and Aetna often won’t tell you until after the birth.
 If you have Tri-Care call or e-mail me.
 They do cover care with a certified nurse midwife as long as you jump through the appropriate hoops.

 I have always checked benefits, filed insurance claims and followed up with insurance phone calls as a courtesy to my families.
 Unfortunately I will only be able to offer this service to those that are insured with plans I am a provider with: Blue Cross, Cigna and Health Utah.

 This policy only applies for births.
 I will continue to bill for women’s health care visits for all insurances.